 5 Facts About Child on Child Sexual Abuse (COCSA)

 Many parents or caregivers often raise the questions concerning sexual abuse: “Do children sexually abuse other children?” and “Does it really happen?”
-One uncomfortable fact about child sexual abuse is that about 1/3 of all perpetrators are children under the age of 18, which means that child on child sexual abuse is a difficult reality that must be addressed.
+One uncomfortable fact about child sexual abuse is that about 1/3 of all victimization occurs between people who are both under the age of 18, which means that child on child sexual abuse is a difficult reality that must be addressed.

 The term child on child sexual abuse (COCSA) is defined as sexual activity between children that occurs without consent, without equality (mentally, physically, or in age), or as a result of physical or emotional coercion.
-The older or bigger child sexually abuses other children to directly seek some sort of sexual stimulation at the exploitation of the younger or smaller child.
+What this means is that a power difference exists between the two children, whether that is in age, size, or ability.

-While the trauma for the victim is the same as if it had happened by an adult, this type of abuse often goes unreported – either because it’s dismissed by adults as “kids being kids” or for the fear of what it will do to one or both of the children to have the abuse known.
+While the trauma for the victim is the same as if it had happened by an adult, this type of abuse often goes unreported—either because it’s dismissed by adults as “kids being kids” or for the fear of what will happen to one or both of the children to have the abuse known.

 The truth is that both children need help in a situation like this.
-The child being abused certainly needs the appropriate care to avoid the weight of lifelong trauma that so many survivors of childhood sexual abuse experience, as well as the symptoms that go with it.
+The child being abused certainly needs the appropriate care to avoid the weight of lifelong trauma that so many survivors of child sexual abuse experience, as well as the symptoms that go with it.

-Ages 12 to 14 are the peak ages for child offenders.
+Ages 12 to 14 are the peak ages for an adolescent to engage in harmful sexual behaviors.

-This age-range experiences a lot of changes as puberty begins, and if they have a skewed view of sex, they may perpetrate against a younger or smaller child.
-Be aware of everyone your child is spending time with alone—not just adults.
+This age-range experiences a lot of changes as puberty begins, and if they have a skewed view of sex, or a propensity toward HSB, they may target someone younger, smaller, or with cognitive or physical limitations.

-70 percent of perpetrators have between 1 and 9 victims.
+70 percent of all adult perpetrators have between 1 and 9 victims.

-As many as 40 percent of children who are sexually abused are abused by older or more powerful children.
+As many as 40 percent of children who are sexually abused are victimized by older or more powerful children.

 Sex offenses are the crimes least likely to involve strangers as perpetrators.